 Intense burning or stinging when using a product for the first timeVGstockstudio/Shutterstock

 Whether it’s a cleanser, lotion, or mask—no skin-care product should cause burning or stinging.
 “This is often a sign that you’re allergic to it,” explains S. Manjula Jegasothy, MD, dermatologist and founder of Miami Skin Institute.
 Also known as contact dermatitis, this reaction is your skin’s defense mechanism to shield itself from the offending ingredient, whether it’s a fragrance, preservatives, or other additives.
 “Some enzyme and acid-based masks can cause mild stinging of the skin for about a minute, but, if your skin feels like it’s on fire, do not suffer in the name of beauty—wash it off!” says Alan J. Parks, MD, board-certified dermatologist and founder of DermWarehouse.
-“You’re either allergic to something in the product or your skin is simply too sensitive for whatever it contains."
-These are rules you must follow if you have sensitive skin.
+“You’re either allergic to something in the product or your skin is simply too sensitive for whatever it contains.”
+Don’t miss these 11 rules for people with sensitive skin.